jezevec10/jstris-guide/guide.md

 - Random `/set garbage random`
 - Roulette `/set garbage roulette`

 **Targets** is always the default (except in the Team Room) and by far the most popular.
-In Targets, a target is rotated around every opponent in the room, in equal and fixed increments, and whoever the target was landed on at the moment you send garbage is the one who gets that garbage you sent.
+In Targets, a target is rotated around every opponent in the room, in equal and fixed increments, and whoever the target landed on at the moment you send garbage is the one who gets that garbage you sent.

 In the **Divide** garbage distribution system (GDS), any garbage you send is equally divided among all players.
 For example, in a room with 2 other opponents, if you send a T-spin Double (4 lines), each of your opponents will get 2 lines.

 In the **To all** GDS, any garbage you send is sent to every player in the room.
-For example, in a room with 4 opponents, if you send a Perfect Clear (10 lines), all 4 opponents will recieve 10 lines each, or a total of 40 lines.
+For example, in a room with 4 opponents, if you send a Perfect Clear (10 lines), all 4 opponents will receive 10 lines each, or a total of 40 lines.
 As you can surmise from the example, rooms with To all garbage tend to be hectic, with fast rising garbage and characteristically short games.

-In the **To least** GDS, garbage you send is sent to the player who had *recieved* the least garbage so far.
+In the **To least** GDS, garbage you send is sent to the player who had *received* the least garbage so far.
 For example, in a room with 3 other opponents, you send 4 lines.
 Opponent A received 50 lines in the game already at the moment you sent the attack.
 Opponent B received 53.
 Opponent C received 58.
 Because Opponent A received the least lines so far, the 4 lines from your line clear will be sent to him.

 In the **To most** GDS, garbage you send is sent to the player who had *sent* the most garbage so far.
 In essence, you are attacking the strongest player in the room.